How to Buy a Lab-Grown Diamond in 2021

 Make sure to look at pictures and videos of the diamond too.
 James Allen, Ritani, and With Clarity have high-resolution pictures and videos of their lab-grown diamonds, so you can see the entire diamond and how it interacts with light.

-Of course, make sure your diamond comes with a certificate!
-Certificates from the IGI, GIA, HRD, and GCAL are common for lab-grown diamonds.
+Of course, make sure your diamond comes with a grading report!
+Grading reports from the IGI, GIA, HRD, and GCAL are common for lab-grown diamonds.

 Lab-grown diamonds are a modern, cost-effective alternative to a natural diamond.
 If you’re interested in buying a lab-grown diamond online, check out the stones offered by these retailers: